 Once all of the above roof safety factors have been taken into consideration, we can design a safe and compliant fall arrest system with the most appropriate and suitable product.
-Our Height Safety Specialists have an in-depth understanding of all current legislation and standards.
-We take into consideration all known hazards and risks to ensure our fall arrest designs are easy to use, compliant and above all safe.
+Our Fall Prevention Specialists have an in-depth understanding of all current legislation and standards.
+We take into consideration all known hazards and risks to ensure our designs are easy to use, compliant and above all safe.

 What is the difference between fall arrest and fall restraint?

 This is a great question and one that many people struggle with.
 Fall arrest means you are working in a position where you are at risk of a fall and having to rely upon your fall arrest system to save you.
 An example of this, is a worker who is attached to a static line system that is positioned 3m away from the roof edge and they are attached to the system via a 15m rope line.
 In this scenario the worker is able to extend his rope line so that he could fall over the edge.
 Where as fall restraint means that your fall arrest system is preventing you from being able to fall.

 Using the same example, being in fall restraint is being attached to the static line system that is positioned 3m from the roof edge via a 2m lanyard.
 When attached like this, you are using a “fall arrest system” but are working in “fall restraint” because the lanyard length is preventing you from being able to fall over the edge.